 Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
 The schedules of revenue and expenditures - actual compared to budget, schedules of expenditures - actual compared to budget, and schedules of cash receipts and disbursements, which are the responsibility of management, are presented for purposes of additional analysis and are not a required part of the financial statements.
-Such information, except for that portion marked "unaudited," was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-That information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Such information, except for that portion marked "unaudited," is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, that information is fairly stated in all material respects in relation to the financial statements as a whole.
-The information marked "unaudited" has not been subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we do not express an opinion or provide any assurance on it.